 Rosebank Cottage for Disabled Children, run by the Tasmanian Spastics Association, opened in Moonah in 1979.
-It provided long and short term accommodation for wards of state and other children with physical disabilities aged between 6 and 16.
+It provided long and short term accommodation for up to seven wards of state and other children with physical disabilities aged between 6 and 16.
 Rosebank Cottage closed around 1994.

-Rosebank Cottage was in Grove Road, Moonah.
+Rosebank Cottage was located at 60 Central Avenue, Moonah.
 The children lived in an annex attached to the main house, which was used for physiotherapy and offices by the Tasmanian Spastics Association, later Cerebral Palsy Tasmania.
+There was also a workshop called Rosebank Industries run by the association, which was located on Grove Road, Moonah.

 At the time that Rosebank Cottage was established, parents did not receive enough community support to enable them to look after children with severe physical disabilities.
 This meant that their children often lived at the Mothercraft Home until they were three or four and were then transferred to the Children's Ward at the Royal Derwent Hospital which was for children with intellectual disabilities.
 The Tasmanian Spastics Association established Rosebank Cottage in an attempt to improve this situation.